Review: 2024 Polestar 2 EV is a late bloomer worth another look

 That’s going to start changing soon, with more visual separation from Volvo starting with the South Carolina–built Polestar 3 that arrives next year, and the $60,000 Model Y–rivaling Polestar 4 soon following.
 Then, a year or two later, Polestar-exclusive drive components will arrive with the Polestar 5 flagship performance EV and the Polestar 6 electric roadster ready in 2026 to chase the Tesla Roadster 2.0, whenever that might arrive.

 With that in mind, does the Polestar 2 make a lot of sense in dual-motor Performance Pack form, topping $62,000?
-Versus the Kia EV6 GT, the Tesla Model Y Performance, or the Hyundai Ioniq 5 N, it’s fraught.
+Versus the Kia EV6 GT, the Tesla Model Y Performance, or the Hyundai Ioniq 5 N, it doesn't feel as exhilarating.
 But at just over $50k, the base Polestar 2 is a hoot as a rear-drive, Euro-flavored electric-car anomaly.